Hebridean Islands

 Visitors can take a short foot passenger ferry to tour the abbey and graveyard and view the fascinating collection of carved crosses and stones, which, along with reproductions of illuminated manuscripts, are thoughtfully displayed and interpreted throughout the church and the grounds.

-Lying six miles west of Mull, Staffa is formed of basalt rock in hexagonal columns that were created millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic Ocean.
+Lying six miles west of Mull, Staffa is formed of basalt rock in hexagonal columns created millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic Ocean.

 MULL